-• The Police Service Act was amended in 2006 (Police Services (Amendment) Act, 2007).
-The amended Act helps improve the efficiency within the Police Service.
+Rating Summary of factors underlying rating Recommended Actions Undertaken Actions Forty Recommendations The DPP office should continue to implement its special project on ML prosecutions.
 The enactment of the Police Complaints Authority Act, 2006, establishes the Police Complaints Authority to regulate the members of the police service against corruption and misconduct and is an attempt to restore public trust.
-Throughout the year members of the Customs and Excise Division have been invited and attending workshops, training and conferences to understand their role in the AML/CFT regime and also increase their involvement in combating money laundering and terrorist financing. - GovRisk Conference 9th-13th August 2010 - UNODC Workshop 24-27 th August. - Strategic Implementation Planning Framework Workshop held on 12-15 October 2010 In addition, the Comptroller of Customs and Excise is currently a member of the National AML/CFT Committee.
-This allows the Customs and Excise Division to have a great input into the structuring, organizing and implementation of Trinidad and Tobago's AML/CFT Regime. • The policy of the Customs and Excise Division includes the sharing of information and intelligence with approved law enforcement agencies nationally, regionally and internationally.
-The sharing of data is governed by existing laws and best practice, including forwarding to the Financial Intelligence Unit for analysis, all data collected from arriving passengers who have declared currency and bearer-negotiable instruments in excess of the specified sum. • Under Law enforcement authorities , The DPP office has implemented its special project on Money Laundering prosecutions.
-The office of the DPP is engaged on an on-going basis in the prosecution of money laundering matters. • Subsequent to the change in government in 2010 there has been a change in the policy of the business plan for the DPP which included Proceeds of Crime/ Money Laundering Unit.
-However, having regard to the need to advance investigations and prosecutions related to financial crime/money laundering, the DPP is in the process of setting up a financial crime/money laundering unit within the Office of the DPP.
+Throughout the year members of the Customs and Excise Division have been invited and attending workshops, training and conferences to understand their role in the AML/CFT regime and also increase their involvement in combating money laundering and terrorist financing.
+GovRisk Conference 9th-13th August 2010 UNODC Workshop 24-27th August.
+Strategic Implementation Planning Framework Workshop held on 12-15 October 2010 In addition, the Comptroller of Customs and Excise Division to have a great input into the structuring, organizing and implementation of Trinidad and Tobago's AML/CFT Regime.
+The policy of the Customs and Excise Division includes the sharing of information and intelligence with approved law enforcement agencies nationally, regionally and internationally.
+The sharing of data is governed by existing laws and best practice, including forwarding to the Financial Intelligence Unit for analysis, all data collected from arriving passengers who have declared currency and bearer-negotiable instruments in excess of the specified sum.
+Under Law enforcement authorities, The DPP office has implemented its special project on Money Laundering prosecutions.
+The office of

+Forty Recommendations Rating Summary of factors underlying rating Recommended Actions Undertaken Actions the DPP is engaged on an on-going basis in the prosecution of money laundering matters.
+Subsequent to the change in government in 2010 there has been a change in the policy of the business plan for the DPP which included Proceeds of Crime/ Money Laundering Unit.
+However, having regard to the need to advance investigations and prosecutions related to financial crime /money laundering, the DPP is in the process of setting up a financial crime/money laundering unit within the Office of the DPP.
 This unit will inter alia, act as a point of contact and advice for the police in respect of financial investigations and will conduct applications under POCA.
-The unit will consist of approximately six officers and will be formed by the end of the first quarter of 2012. • The DPP Office is in the process of organizing with CPS UK (ie the Criminal Prosecution Services of the UK) to have their experts assist us in April 2013 with setting up of the Financial Crimes/Proceeds of Crime Unit and assist us with training in the same area between April and August 2013. • The DPP's office is currently in the process of re- organization.
-As indicated previously the DPP's office Steering Committee has formulated a plan for re-structure which contemplates the setting up of Units such as the Financial /Proceeds of Crime Unit.
+The unit will consist of approximately six officers and will be formed by the end of the first quarter of 2012. • Several officers of the DPPs Office have been assigned to deal with Proceeds of Crime matters.
+However, recruitment of further staff is still in its embryonic stage. • The DPP Office is in the process of organizing with CPS UK (ie the Criminal Prosecution Services of the UK) to have their experts assist us in April 2013 with setting up of the Financial Crimes/Proceeds of Crime Unit and assist us with training in the same area between April and August 2013. • CPS UK assisted in training all legal staff of the DPP's Office in Money Laundering and Asset Forfeiture in August 2013.
+CPS UK has indicated that they are willing to assist in regard to the establishment of the new units, including Financial Crimes/Money Laundering Unit. • The DPP's office is currently in the process of re-